csaund/gesture-to-language/README.md

 - figure out how to trim gestures down to meaningful frames...
 - write more/debug high-level features
 - Explore clustering of wrist/body data, then re-cluster based on hand motions...
+- Visualizations -- chord diagram? network diagram?
+- new sentence clusterings using nltk: Wu-Palmer, Jiang-Conrath distance.
+- metric to compare quality of clustering